Optimizing Android Barcode Scanning with NDK and JNI C++

 unsigned char * buffer = (unsigned char*)env->GetDirectBufferAddress(byteBuffer);

-The underlying technology of Dynamsoft Barcode Reader for Android is also based on JNI.
-When calling the barcode decoding method in Java, it will first copy the Java byte array into a native buffer in order to invoke the C++ methods.
-Therefore, the optimization I can do is to reduce the image memory copy twice.
+Dynamsoft Barcode Reader for Android is based on JNI as well.
+When calling the barcode decoding method in Java, the Java byte array is first copied into a native buffer to invoke the C++ methods.
+The optimization here is to eliminate this unnecessary image memory copy.

 Create a src/main/cpp/android_main.cpp file: